 - How much is the ARM worth to the issuer? - Each new coupon rate at the reset date determines the level mortgage payment for the months until the next reset date as if the ARM were a fixed-rate loan with the new coupon rate and a maturity equal to that of the ARM. - For example, for the interest rate tree on p.
-1038, the scenario $A \to B \to E$ will leave our three-year ARM with a remaining principal at the end of the second year different from that under the scenario $A \to C \to E$.
+1092, the scenario A → B → E will leave our three-year ARM with a remaining principal at the end of the second year different from that under the scenario A → C → E.

-- This path dependency calls for care in algorithmic design to avoid exponential complexity. - Attach to each node on the binomial tree the annual payment per \$1 of principal for a mortgage initiated at that node and ending at the end of year three. - In other words, the payment factor. - At node B, for example, the annual payment factor can be calculated by Eq.
-(119) on p.
-1035 with r = 0.04526, m = 1, and n = 2 as
+- This path dependency calls for care in algorithmic design to avoid exponential complexity. - Attach to each node on the binomial tree the annual payment per \$1 of principal for a mortgage initiated at that node and ending at year 3.

+- In other words, the payment factor.

+• At node B, for example, the annual payment factor can be calculated by Eq.
+(131) on p.
+1089 with r = 0.04526, m = 1, and n = 2 as